gagiuntoli/decentraliced-exchange/README.md

 selling an ERC-20 token called BTF.
 The project includes the smart contract and the frontend client to interact with the smart contract.

+The project is based on the [Dapp University Bootcamp](https://www.dappuniversity.com/) and includes some of the new React functionalities such as Hooks.
+The state management through Redux is done slightly in oder way with a smaller load on the reducers.

 The exchange enables:

 1. Deposit and withdraw Ether